-General Tools (N=20)
+General Tools (N=31)

 This category incorporates tools of everyday use such as hammers, files, pliers, and shovels.
 The objects in this category included hose nozzles, bristles, zip ties, and stakes, among other things.
+Three fishing-related tools were also recovered, including wooden net floats

-Indeterminate (N=28)
+Indeterminate (N=140)

-There were 28 objects that appeared to belong to the maintenance and subsistence group, but were too fragmentary, heat-altered or damaged to allow further identification.
+There were 140 objects that appeared to belong to the maintenance and subsistence group, but were too fragmentary, heat-altered or damaged to allow further identification.

-Personal Group (N=81)
+Personal Group (N=96)

 The Personal Group includes artifacts assumed to have belonged to individuals.
 This category of artifacts includes health and grooming, jewelry and beads, money, personal, and toys and games.
-Health and grooming objects included an eyeglass lens (Figure 10.17), a toothpaste tube ("Colgate Dental Cream"), two razors (Figure 10.18), a comb, and a packet from "Alka-Seltzer."
-Jewelry artifacts consisted of key rings, personal alarms, an earring (Figure 10.19), two religious medallions (Figure 10.20), a child's necklace, and a watch band.
-Several coins were recovered, including three pennies (1873, 1904, 1918) and a dime (1905).
+Health and grooming objects included two eyeglass lenses (Figure 10.17), a toothpaste tube ("Colgate Dental Cream"), a toothpaste cap, a cotton swap (Q-tip style), two razors (Figure 10.18), a comb, and a packet from "Alka-Seltzer."
+Jewelry artifacts consisted of key rings, personal alarms, an earring (Figure 10.19), two religious medallions (Figure 10.20), a child's necklace, a watch band, a brooch, a hair pin, and a bead.
+Several coins were recovered, including three pennies (1873, 1904, 1918), a dime (1905), and one indeterminate coin.
 Ten Charlevoix County dog tags were also documented in the assemblage from the Gallagher Site, one of which was from 1921 while the others were from 1925 (Figure 10.21).
-Three tobacco-related artifacts were also recovered - two plastic pipe stems and an undecorated ceramic pipe bowl.
+Ten tobacco-related artifacts were also recovered - two plastic pipe stems and an undecorated ceramic pipe bowl.
 The remaining objects from the site belonged to the toys and games category and consisted of bits of vinyl records, wooden blocks, possible tractor parts, and other items.